sstallion/vim-wtf/README.md

 # Whiskey Tango Focus

-Whiskey Tango Focus (aka wtf) is a dark color scheme for Vim that strives for consistency between terminal and GUI applications with graceful degradation for 256, 16, and 8 color terminals.
+Whiskey Tango Focus is a dark color scheme for Vim that strives for consistency between terminal and GUI applications with graceful degradation for 256, 16, and 8 color terminals.
 Normal terminals are also supported, though with significantly diminished returns.

 Central to this color scheme is the role of contrast.
 The desired effect is to